ibm-cloud-docs/vmwaresolutions/vmonic/faq-v2t-migration.md

 The End of General Support for vSphere 6.5 and 6.7 is 15 October 2022.
 For more information, see [End of general support for vSphere 6.5 and vSAN 6.5/6.6](https://kb.vmware.com/s/article/83223){: external} and [VMware product lifecycle matrix](https://lifecycle.vmware.com/#/){: external}.

 In addition, the vCenter Server instances with vSphere 6.5 or 6.7 typically run NSX-V 6.4.
 NSX-V 6.4 is End of General Support on 16 January 2022 and end of technical guidance on 16 January 2023.
 See more on VMware Official Product Lifecycle Matrix.
-An exclusive support agreement between VMware and IBM to support NSX-V until 4 November 2022.
+An exclusive support agreement between VMware and IBM to support NSX-V until 15 October 2022.

 IBM Cloud recommends an upgrade to vSphere 7.x and NSX-T 3.x.